TEALSK12/introduction-to-computer-science/lab_11.md

 <br />
 --

 >Be sure to note: **blocks in a script run in a specific order, from the top of the script to the bottom**.
-Generally, snap waits until one block has finished its job before continuing on to the block below it.
+Generally, SNAP waits until one block has finished its job before continuing on to the block below it.
 (One common exception is blocks that play sounds: a block's job can be to start the sound, which means the block below it will execute while the sound is still playing.

 ##Part 4: Reporters